Y4WC was formed by the participants of the inaugural Youth Forum for People and Wildlife.

 Digital Media Campaigner

-By day, Tiff is the Social Media Coordinator for the International Fund for Animal Welfare (IFAW).
-She has a Bachelor's of Science in Biochemistry and Mollecular and Cell Biology.
-With a deep interest in the interface between science and art, Tiff is passionate about communications for wildlife conservation.
+By day, I am the Social Media Coordinator for the International Fund for Animal Welfare (IFAW).
+I have a Bachelor's of Science in Biochemistry and Mollecular and Cell Biology.
+With a deep interest in the interface between science and art, I am passionate about communications for wildlife conservation.

 We would also like to thank all our volunteers and members of the network who contribute to Y4WC!